 A recent report from the National Women’s Law Center shows that the vast majority of states are failing to provide pregnant students and teen parents with equal educational opportunities.
 Under Title IX, pregnant and parenting students are entitled to equal access to regular schools and activities, and any segregated programs or classes must be completely voluntary, but this is not the norm in most states.

 Feminist Majority is an active member of the National Coalition for Women and Girls in Education (NCWGE) and co-chairs the Single-sex Task Force.
-FM and NCWGE are urging the Obama administration to repeal the 2006 Bush Education Department regulations that make it easier for public school districts to segregate girls and boys.
+FM and NCWGE have urged the repeal of the 2006 Bush Education Department regulations that make it easier for public school districts to segregate girls and boys.
 There is no credible evidence that sex-segregated public education aids students or produces better outcomes than co-ed education.
 What’s more, there is evidence that it promotes sex stereotyping to the detriment of both girls and boys, and it increases the cost of public education.

 Feminist Majority urges Congress to pass the Student Non-Discrimination Act (SNDA) to provide lesbian, gay, bisexual, and transgender (LGBT) students with important federal protections against discrimination and harassment.